zenecture/neuroflow/README.md

 The `Executor`, a single node, loads the local data source, boots the networking subsystem and listens for incoming jobs.

-# Saving, Loading a Model
+# Load and Save a Model

 With `neuroflow.application.plugin.IO`, we can save and load the weights of a network represented as a JSON string.
 Look at this: